CzarHey/discord-timebomb/README.md

 You can ban individual channels from using the command.
 When a user tries to use the command in a banned channel, they will receive an error message.

 If you are using the Public Tags version of the command, please contact k6ka#1014 if you need to ban a channel from the command.
-You can reach him on Blargbot's support server.
+You can reach him on blargbot's [support server](https://discord.gg/015GVxZxI8rtlJgXF).

 If you are using the Custom Command version of the command, you can ban channels yourself.
 Before doing this, you must copy the channel ID of the channel you would like to ban.
 You may find instructions on how to do so in this [support article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).